#EatLionfish Chefs’ Throwdown Winner

 - 5oz Mayonnaise

 For the triple blanched chips – Blanched first in water, Drained, Confit in oil then scraped with a fork to ruffle the edges.
 Finally fried at 190 Deg Celsius until golden.

 For The Beer Batter- 1 bottle of Guinness, 1 Bottle of Heineken, 12 FL oz Milk approximately 1lb flour- Mix the beer and Guinness with ½ of the flour until you get a thick paste.
 Slowly add the milk whisking slowly until smooth- the consistency should be thick similar to the “ribbon” stage when baking.
 You may need to add more flour of milk to correct the consistency.

-For the Mushy Peas- Defrost peas and place in a food processer.
+For the Mushy Peas- Defrost peas and place in a food processor.
 Blend until you have a rough chopped pea texture.
-Add Melted Butter, Chopped Mint and Lemon Juice.
+Add Melted Butter, Chopped Mint, and Lemon Juice.
 Salt and black pepper to taste.